eggheads/eggdrop/doc/sphinx_source/using/tcl-commands.rst

 utimer <seconds> <tcl-command> [count [timerName]]
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

   Description: executes the given Tcl command after a certain number of seconds have passed.
 If count is specified, the command will be executed count times with the given interval in between.
 If you specify a count of 0, the utimer will repeat until it's removed with killutimer or until the bot is restarted.
 If timerName is specified, it will become the unique identifier for the timer.
-If no timer
-Name is specified, Eggdrop will assign a timerName in the format of "timer<integer>".
+If no timer name is specified, Eggdrop will assign a timerName in the format of "timer<integer>".

   Returns: a timerName